Many people, myself included, would like to see colleges held accountable for high tuition and poor job placement.

 “If colleges want to offer a basket-weaving major or anything else some creative professor can imagine, let them do so.
 But if a student defaults, let the government “claw back” that tuition money.
 Some of these vacuous courses may suddenly look less worth teaching if the school is on the hook.”

-This idea seems both unique and interesting, so we thought it was worth taking a closer look at how this might work and what the consequences of the decision might be.
+This idea sounds logical on the surface, but it is worth taking a closer look at how this might work and what the consequences of the decision might be.

 As taxpayers, this seems like a compelling solution to student debt issues.
 The government can provide the loans, with confidence they will get paid back in full.
 Even if the student cannot repay the debt, the college almost certainly will be able to.